honklin/Engineering4_Notebook/README.md

 ### Launchpad 1

-This assignment makes a countdown from 10 to 0.
+This assignment counts down from 10 to 0.

 ### Evidence